zhilvis/kubernetes-workshops/state/local.md

 deployment "lobsters" created
 ```

-This time, to run the rake commands we will re-use the `lobsters-db`
+To run the rake commands we will use the `lobsters-db`
 container image, but specify an alternate command in the Kubernetes
 config.
 Because we only want this command to run once and exit, we use
 the Kubernetes Job object.
 See [rake-db.yaml](rake-db.yaml) for the